Table of Contents

 Instructions administratives

-The list of accredited social secretariats is available on the website of the Union of Social Secretariats.
+The list of certified social secretariats is available on the website of the Union of Social Secretariats.

-• provided that you have received the reduction in employer's social security contributions for “first employment” when hiring this worker.
+• When you hire your first employee (and up to a maximum of six employees), and provided you have received the reduction in employer's social security contributions for “first employment” when hiring this worker;

 Other Administrative Formalities

-In addition to the steps with the NSSO and the possible affiliation to an accredited social secretariat, you will also have to fulfil various other obligations:
+In addition to the steps with the NSSO and the possible affiliation to a certified social secretariat, you will also have to fulfil various other obligations:

-• subscribing to an insurance which covers accidents at work;
+• Taking out insurance against accidents at work;

-Any business owner (self-employed or company) who wishes to hire staff must meet various tax obligations.
+Any business owner, whether self-employed or a company, who wishes to hire staff must meet various tax obligations.

-A self-employed person or a company that pays or grants remuneration, including benefits of any kind (provision of a car, a computer, a mobile phone, a home, etc.) to its employees or workers must deduct withholding tax.
+A self-employed person or a company that pays or grants remuneration, including benefits of any kind such as company cars, computers, mobile phones, housing, etc., to their employees or workers must deduct withholding tax.
 You are entitled to deduct this withholding tax from the taxable income you pay or allocate.

 If you bear the withholding tax that is due yourself instead of deducting it, this constitutes a benefit in kind that is taxable on the part of your employees.